 This is extra helpful if you have a family with additional mouths to feed.
 Why not make it a fun family project you can all enjoy together?

-If you don't have the space or desire to grow a garden, composting is an excellent alternative.
+Composting is an excellent alternative if you don't have the space or desire to grow a garden.
 It can help you reduce how much garbage you create while reducing the amount of landfill waste (yay, fewer trips to the dumpster).
 And who knows – all those nutrient-dense scraps from your kitchen can make for some amazing soil in the future in case you know a gardener or a neighbor in need.

 Consider Green Plumbing: